-The vehicle has three 12-volt accessory power outlets, which can be used to plug in electrical equipment, such as a cell phone or MP3 player.
+The vehicle has two 12-volt outlets that can be used to plug in electrical equipment, such as a cell phone or MP3 player.

-There are power outlets:
+The power outlets are located:

-- On the center stack below the climate control system.

-- On the rear of the center floor console.

-- In the rear cargo area.
+- On the center stack below the climate controls. - In the rear cargo area.